+We next describe an inverse construction, which produces all stable cubic threefolds with a distinguished singular point.
+Let $p\in \PP V$ be given by the line $L_p$ and put $W:=V/L_p$.
+Note that we can identify $\PP W$ with the projectivized tangent space of $\PP V$ at $p$, so that projection away from $p$ defines a morphism $pr_p:\PP V\ssm \{p\}\to \PP W$.

+\begin{proposition} Let $C\subset \PP(W)$ be a reduced complete intersection of bidegree $(2,3)$, where we assume that the quadric $Q$ that contains $C$ (which is necessarily unique) has at most one singular point (then called the vertex).
+We also assume that $C$ has at worst $A_4$-singularities, but has at the vertex (if it exists) at worst an $A_2$-singularity.

-\begin{proposition} An integral nonhyperelliptic curve $C$ of arithmetic genus $4$ with only $A_i$-singularities with $i\le 4$ determines (up to projective equivalence) a stable cubic threefold $X_C$ with a singular point $p_C$ for which $C=C_p$.
-A singular point of $C$ type $A_i$ determines singular point of $X_C\ssm \{p_C\}$ of the same type $A_i$ and vice versa.
+Then $C$ determines (up to projective equivalence) a stable cubic threefold $X_C$ in $\PP V$ which has $p$ as a distinguished singular point and for which $C$ is identified with the variety of lines on $X$ through $p$.
+The singularities of $X_C$ relate to those of $C$ as in Lemma \ref{lemma:curveCp}.